 5 Broadcast Audio Specs Every Editor Must Understand

 Congratulations!
-Your project is almost finished and you’ve found a distributor.
-All that is left is to put the final touches on the mix and you can ship that puppy out.
+You’ve nearly finished your project and you found a distributor.
+Now you can put the final touches on the mix and ship that puppy out.
 Next stop… fame and fortune?
 Not if you can’t get past the audio spec sheet.

 As a smart filmmaker, you’ve asked your distributor for their required audio and video deliverables beforehand because you want to make sure you give them exactly what they need.
 The last thing you want to do is deal with costly QC revisions.
 Then, the distributor sends you the audio spec sheet, a list of technical specifications required for the broadcasting, promotion, and international distribution of your project.